Government of Peace and Unity: Constituent Legislative Body

 A bicameral Constituent Legislative Body comprises a 24-member Council of Regions and a 177-member Council of Deputies.
 The Speaker of the Legislative Council is currently Fadlallah Burma.

+Judiciary

+On 1 April 2026, Hemedti issued a decree to establish the Interim Council of Justice to prepare for the selection of the Chief Justice and the Attorney General, as well as the formation of the Constitutional Court.

 Regions

 The transitional constitutional framework contains provisions to divide Sudan into eight Regions: Khartoum Region, Eastern Region, Northern Region, Darfur Region, Central Region, Kordofan Region, South Kordofan/Nuba Mountains Region, and New Funj Region.
 Eight regional governors were named on 26 July 2025, including for areas not controlled by the RSF and allied groups.